calliope-mini/calliope-demo/README.md

 ## Compiling

 - `yt build` (add `--config config_en.json` to compile with English localization, default is German)
-- copy the `calliope-demo-combined.hex` on the board
+- copy the `calliope-firmware-v3.1.0.hex` on the board

 ## Test Code